danielfdickinson/hugo-new-oldnew-mashup/exampleSite/content/siteentry/accessibility.md

 ## Avoiding Flicker

-This site has dropped a 'smooth font scaling' Javascript from use because its tendency to cause screen redraws, which results in flicker.
+This site/theme has dropped a 'smooth font scaling' Javascript from use because its tendency to cause screen redraws, which results in flicker.

+## Avoiding Mobility Barriers

+This site/theme has dropped a 'hover for information' mechanism because it represents an accessibility barrier for those with motor control impairment.
+Efforts are underway to modify the menuing system so that 'flyouts' don't require fine control or timing to avoid the menu disappearing from under the user (still using a pure CSS design).

 ## Validation